tonyonodi/check/readme.md

 ## Predicate

-In Cheque a predicate is a pure function that takes in a value and returns true or false depending on whether or not the value passed the predicate's test.
+In JS-Check a predicate is a pure function that takes in a value and returns true or false depending on whether or not the value passed the predicate's test.

 For Example